RawTalk/RawTalk.github.io/README.md

 # website source code

+`common` folder contains common JavaScripts and CSS that are used on multiple pages
+- `blog.js` contains JavaScripts that populate the medium blog "embed"
+- `commonElements.js` contains common DOM elements (such as **side bar**) of all pages
+- `initialDarkTheme.js` applies (if appropriate) dark theme before DOM elements creation
+- `main.js` comtains common JavaScript (such has side bar behaviour) of all pages
+- `style.css` contains common CSS of all pages

 `img` folder contains images

 `mesh` folder contains the 3D model assets used by the `threeJS` water well 3D model